camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 Camunda BPM supports scripting with JSR-223 compatible script engine implementations.
-Currently we test the integration for Groovy, Javascript, JRuby and Jython.
+Currently we test the integration for Groovy, JavaScript, JRuby and Jython.
 To use a scripting engine it is necessary to add the corresponding jar to the classpath.

 {{< note title="" class="info" >}}
-  **Javascript** is part of the Java Runtime (JRE) and thus available out ot the box.
+  **JavaScript** is part of the Java Runtime (JRE) and thus available out ot the box.

   We include **Groovy** in the pre-packaged Camunda distributions.
 {{< /note >}}